Reconstructing phylogenetic trees from multipartite quartet systems: Introduction

 A {\it phylogenetic tree} for finite set $[n] := \{1,2, \dots, n\}$ is a tree $T = (V, E)$ such that the set of leaves of $T$ coincides with $[n]$ and each internal node $V \setminus [n]$ has at least three neighbors.
 A phylogenetic tree represents an evolutionary history of taxa in which the leaves correspond to the taxa and the non-leaves correspond to speciations.
 One of important problems in phylogenetic analysis is to assemble a global phylogenetic tree on $[n]$ (called a {\em supertree}) from smaller pieces of phylogenetic trees on possibly overlapping subsets of $[n]$; see~\cite[Section~6]{book/SempleSteel03}.

 A {\em quartet tree} (or {\it quartet}) is a smallest nontrivial phylogenetic tree, that is, it has four leaves (as taxa) and it is not a star.
 There are three quartet trees in set $\{a,b,c,d\}$, which are denoted by $ab||cd$, $ac||bd$, and $ad||bc$.
 Here $ab||cd$ represents the quartet tree such that $a$ and $b$ ($c$ and $d$) are adjacent to a common node; see Figure~\ref{fig:quartet}.

 Quartet trees are used for representing substructures of a (possibly large) phylogenetic tree.
 A fundamental problem in phylogenetic analysis is to construct, from given quartets, a phylogenetic tree having the quartets as substructures.
 To introduce this problem formally, we use some notations and terminologies.
 We say that a phylogenetic tree $T$ {\em displays} a quartet $ab||cd$ if the simple paths connecting $a,b$ and $c,d$ in $T$, respectively, do not meet, i.e., $ab||cd$ is the ``restriction'' of $T$ to leaves $a,b,c,d$; see Figure~\ref{fig:phylo tree}.

 By a {\em quartet system} on $[n]$ we mean a collection of quartet trees whose leaves are subsets of $[n]$.
 We say that $T$ {\it displays} a quartet system $\mathcal{Q}$ if $T$ displays all quartet trees in $\mathcal{Q}$.
 A quartet system $\mathcal{Q}$ is said to be {\it compatible} if there exists a phylogenetic tree displaying $\mathcal{Q}$.
 Now the problem is formulated as: \begin{description} \item[\underline{\QCP}] \item[Given:] A quartet system $\mathcal{Q}$. \item[Problem:] Determine whether $\mathcal{Q}$ is compatible or not.
 If $\mathcal{Q}$ is compatible, obtain a phylogenetic tree $T$ displaying $\mathcal{Q}$. \end{description}

 \QCP\ has been intensively studied in computational biology as well as theoretical computer science, particularly, algorithm design and computational complexity.
-After a fundamental result by Steel~\cite{JC/S92} on the NP-hardness of \QCP, there have been a large amount of algorithmic results, which include efficient heuristics~\cite{PLoSONE/RBR14,JMBE/SH96}, approximation algorithms~\cite{SODA/BBJKLWZ00, ESA/BJKLW99,SICOMP/JKL01}, and parametrized algorithms~\cite{TCS/CLR10,JCSS/GN03}.
+After a fundamental result by Steel~\cite{JC/S92} on the NP-hardness of \QCP, there have been a large amount of algorithmic results, which include efficient heuristics~\cite{AAM/BS95,Master/D86,CAI/ESSW97,PLoSONE/RBR14,JMBE/SH96} approximation algorithms~\cite{SODA/BBJKLWZ00, ESA/BJKLW99,SICOMP/JKL01}, and parametrized algorithms~\cite{TCS/CLR10,JCSS/GN03}.